spantaleev/matrix-docker-ansible-deploy/README.md

 - this one **runs everything in Docker containers** (like [silviof/docker-matrix](https://hub.docker.com/r/silviof/docker-matrix/) and [silviof/matrix-riot-docker](https://hub.docker.com/r/silviof/matrix-riot-docker/)), so it's likely more predictable

 - this one retrieves and automatically renews free [Let's Encrypt](https://letsencrypt.org/) **SSL certificates** for you

+- this one optionally can store the `media_store` content repository files on [Amazon S3](https://aws.amazon.com/s3/)

 Special thanks goes to: